fbpx

 • Save

-While it is possible to look right at the falls from this vantage point, the view isn’t nearly as spectacular as having the mystery unfolded bit by bit as you clime the boardwalk stairs.
+While it is possible to look right at the falls from this vantage point, the view isn’t nearly as spectacular as having the mystery unfolded bit by bit as you climb the boardwalk stairs.
 Combined with the stunning contrast between the wet reddened wood and green foliage, we found this one of the best parts of the trail.

 A few signs and plaques located at the viewing point explained a little about the history of the land before a set of slippery rock stairs led up to another trailhead area.
 If you are not into longer hikes with mystical surprises, but love waterfalls, Majestic Falls can be reached directly from this trail head, aptly named Majestic Falls Trailhead.